emvollmer/tbbrdet_api/README.md

 ├── setup.py, setup.cfg    <- makes project pip installable (pip install -e .) so
 │                             tbbrdet_api can be imported
 │
+├── data           <- Folder to download data to
+│
+├── models         <- Folder to save trained or downloaded models to │
-├── tbbrdet_api    <- Source code for use in this project.
+├── tbbrdet_api    <- Source code for the API to integrate the submodule TBBRDet with the platform.
 │   │
 │   ├── __init__.py        <- Makes tbbrdet_api a Python module
 │   │
 │   └── api.py             <- Main script for the integration with DEEP API
+│   │
+│   └── fields.py          <- Schema for frontend via Swagger UI
+│   │
+│   └── misc.py            <- Script containing helper functions
 │
 └── Jenkinsfile            <- Describes basic Jenkins CI/CD pipeline
 ```